+The School promotes an ethos of good behaviour where pupils treat each other with respect at all times, inside and outside of school.
 Wycliffe's Life Skills/PSHEE programme deals with the subject of bullying in lessons and tutorial time.
 Discussion includes experiences of bullying, reasons why it may occur, strategies for dealing with it and methods of support, both in and out of school.
-The ICT programme deals with cyber-bullying and on line safety.
+The ICT programme deals with cyber-bullying and online safety.
 Subjects such as Drama, RS and English also explore aspects of bullying through dramatic and literary texts.
 We also use the National Anti-Bullying week in November to raise awareness of the negative consequences of bullying.

 Opportunities such as House Chapels are used to discuss and present ideas about relationships and bullying issues.
 When appropriate, Senior Staff address the subject in Chapel or Assembly and on occasions, Housemasters/Housemistresses will discuss it formally in the Houses.
-In particular, Housemasters/Housemistresses will explain this policy to pupils when they first arrive at Wycliffe and with the whole House at the beginning of each year.
+Housemasters/Housemistresses will explain this policy to pupils when they first arrive at Wycliffe and with the whole House at the beginning of each year.
 The policy will also be explained to parents and be made available on the Parent Portal and they will be urged to contact the School promptly about any concerns.

-Pupils will be regularly reminded of the sources of help and advice available to them both in and out of school, including the Chaplain, the school counselling service and telephone numbers of organizations such as Childline will be available to them.
+All pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place.
+They are reassured that they will be taken seriously and will be supported and kept safe.
+The School however recognises that certain children may face additional barriers to reporting an incident of abuse because of their vulnerability, disability, sex, ethnicity and/or sexual orientation.
+Pupils will be regularly reminded of the sources of help and advice available to them both in and out of school, including the Chaplain, the school counselling service and telephone numbers of organisations such as Childline will be available to them.